 - Cost Sharing Reduction: With the cost-sharing reduction, your out-of-pocket costs are lower.
 You could qualify for reduced copays, deductibles, and a smaller out-of-pocket maximum.3

-Depending on your income and family size, you could receive one or both subsidies.
+Depending on your income and family size, you could receive one or both of these subsidies.

-Your household income must be 100 to 400% of the federal poverty line (FPL) to qualify for the premium tax credit.4 However, there are some exceptions for people whose income falls under 100%.
+As a rule, your household income must be 100 to 400% of the federal poverty line (FPL) to qualify for the premium tax credit.4 However, there are some exceptions for people whose income falls under the 100% threshold.

 2020 Poverty Guidelines for the 48 contiguous states and the District of Columbia